StronkEggKing/San-Calculator/README.md

 # FAQs
 Q: Will this marvalous calculator come to IOS or MacOS?

-A: No, because Apple stuff suck ass.
-I didn't wanna make a Windows version for the same reason but then I realized that the majority of computers run on Windows, so I just made one.
+A: No, because Apple sucks and it's hard to make.
+I didn't wanna make a Windows version for the same reason (without the hard to make part) but then I realized that the majority of computers run on Windows, so I just made one.

 Q: What is San?